danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Modularity

-RIOT decomposes into small modules.
-Logical separation of different modules allows the OS to be tailored to user-specific needs.
+RIOT defines self-contained building blocks, to be combined in different configurations.
+This caters both for versatile use cases and for memory constraints.
 It also enables a highly distributed community to separate development work while reducing the risk of knock-on effects across the system.
 Related to this, it allows third parties to develop modules, expanding development efforts from just the RIOT community and repo.

 There is a balance to be struck, however: too fine-grained can come at a cost of unnecessary complexity, higher resources, and difficulty of understanding.